usnistgov/multibag-py/docs/multibag-profile-spec.md

 is not required.

 <a name="The_aggregation-info.txt_File"></a>
-### The `aggregation.txt` File
+### The `aggregation-info.txt` File

 _This section is normative._

 Each bag in a multibag aggregation must be a legal bag itself and thus must have a `bag-info.txt` file that describes itself as a standalone bag.
-Consequently, it can be ambiguous the info metadata should be for the aggregation as a whole, particularly in the event that multibags are combined into a single coherent bag.
+Consequently, it can be ambiguous as to what the info metadata should be for the aggregation as a whole, particularly in the event that multibags are combined into a single coherent bag.
 One of the means for determining aggregation's info metadata described in the section, ["Combining Multibags Into a Single